hongnianwang/TRP_AKI/README.md

 ## Dataset

-The clinical data used in this study, derived from the HERON dataset, is de-identified and subject to privacy restrictions.
+The clinical data used in this study, derived from the Healthcare Enterprise Resource for Ontological Narration (HERON) dataset, is de-identified and subject to privacy restrictions.
 Access requires institutional IRB and ethical approvals.

 A sample dataset is provided at `/data/synthetic/`.
 This dataset has a time series with one feature.
 It is formatted as `m x (t + 1)`, where `m` is the number of samples and `t` is the number of timestamps.
-The first column shows the label.
+The first column shows the label, hence the `+1`.

 ## Usage